Master of Science

 This program may be completed online.

 Students are eligible to apply for unconditional admission to the Master of Science degree program in Emergency Management and Homeland Security (EMHS) if they meet all of the following requirements.
-Additionally, all application credentials are examined by the Graduate Program Director in determining admission status.
+Additionally, all application credentials are examined by the Graduate Program Director and the Graduate Program Admission Committee when determining admission status.

 - Applicants must meet the admission requirements for the Graduate College.